-SA Health and Kidsafe SA have just launched a new campaign warning parents against the dangers of using baby exercise jumpers and baby walkers, saying children are at risk of serious injuries and delays in important development milestones.
+SA Health and Kidsafe SA recently launched a new campaign warning parents against the dangers of using baby exercise jumpers and baby walkers, saying children are at risk of serious injuries and delays in important development milestones.

 Slow to walk